Alene Moris Women’s Center

 Value Statement

-A Powerful Network Through its vast and diverse network of alumnae, volunteers, and supporters, the Women’s Center provides access to resources and opportunities that promote gender equity and amplify womxn’s voices in addressing issues that impact them.
+A Powerful Network: Through its vast and wide network of alumnae, volunteers, and supporters, the Women’s Center provides access to resources and opportunities that promote collective empowerment and amplify peoples’ voices by addressing the very issues that impact them.

-A Diverse Community The Women’s Center is a safe space for all individuals to flourish.
-The center emphasizes supporting girls and womxn who are first-generation to higher education, returning or non-traditional students, and aspiring leaders on their academic and career paths.
+A Community For All: The Women’s Center is a safe space for all individuals to flourish.
+While we serve everyone who walks through our door, the center emphasizes supporting those who are first-generation to higher education, returning or non-traditional students, and aspiring leaders on their academic and career paths.

-A Transformational Model Women’s Center programs are globally recognized for their success and serve as a model for other organizations, networks and individuals building towards a more just and equitable society.
+A Transformational Model: The Women’s Center programs are globally recognized for their success, and they serve as a model for other organizations, networks and individuals.

 The History of the Women’s Center